emilybagley/disgust_reversal_learning-stage2/results/comp_modeling/inverseTemp.md

 <p>

-Results from this model show no <b>significant effect of block-type</b>
+Results from this model show <b>no significant effect of block-type</b>
 </p>

 ``` r